ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 ![](images/contacts-example.png)

 In the browser, the router's promise chain controls when the template is rendered.
-But you can always render immediately (by not returning a promise) and have each component on the page update onces its backing data becomes available.
+But you can always render immediately (by not returning a promise) and have each component on the page update once its backing data becomes available.

 FastBoot is different.
 Because it's sending a static page of HTML to the user's browser, it needs to know when the page is "done."
 As soon as FastBoot thinks the page is done rendering, it converts the DOM into HTML, sends it to the browser, and destroys the application instance.